ambroiseodt/itl/README.md

-# In-Tool Learning
+# NanoLLaMa
-This codebase aims to study the "In-Tool Learning" of Large Language Models.
+This codebase provides utilities to train and study LLMs.

-- In-Tool Learning: Learning to use a tool (e.g., a calculator or a request to a database) to answer the problem,
-- In-Weight Learning: Memorizing the solution to the prolem within the model's weights.
+It aims to rely mainly on pytorch primitives, instead of any high-level LLM librairy.

 ## Installation